McMurdo Dry Valleys: Climate

 The Dry Valleys are one of the most extreme habitats on Earth, and are classified as a cold desert.
 At approximately 4500 km2, the valleys constitute around 0.03% of the continent and form the largest ice-free region in Antarctica.

 The region's low precipitation is the result of the snow shadow that is created from the Transantarctic Mountains the valleys are situated in; the highest peaks in the region are some 3000 m.
 As a result, much of the valley floors remain exposed and covered with loose gravel, in which ice wedge polygonal patterned ground may be observed.

 The unique conditions in the Dry Valleys are caused, in part, by katabatic winds; these occur when cold, dense air is pulled downhill by the force of gravity.
 The dry wind evaporates the snow rapidly and little melts into the soil.
 During the summer, this process can take only hours.

 Another important factor is a lack of precipitation.
 Precipitation averages around 100 mm per year over a century of records, almost exclusively in the form of snow.
 This contributes to the low humidity of the area.

 Despite a notable lack of precipitation or surface-level ice, the Dry Valley region is home to over 6000 lakes and ponds.

 For several weeks in the summer, the temperature increases enough to allow for glacial melt, which causes small freshwater streams to form.
 These streams feed the lakes at the base of the valleys, which do not have outflow to the sea, causing them to become highly saline.

 The maximum and minimum air temperatures recorded in the McMurdo Dry Valleys (MDVs) were 12.0 C at Taylor Glacier and −65.7 C at Lake Vida, respectively.
 The mean annual air temperature on the valleys floors ranged between −14.7 C at Lake Bonney to −29.6 C at Lake Vida.
-Within Taylor Valley, which has eight stations, the valley bottom mean annual temperatures ranged from −14.7 C to −23.0 C, in contrast to the four glaciers stations that ranged from from −15.1 C to −19.4 C.
+Within Taylor Valley, which has eight stations, the valley bottom mean annual temperatures ranged from −14.7 C to −23.0 C, in contrast to the four glaciers stations that ranged from −15.1 C to −19.4 C.

 High elevation sites ranged from −20.7 C to −25.2 C. The order of mean annual temperatures among the valleys, using valley bottom stations, warmest to coldest is Miers Valley −16.5 C, Taylor Valley −18.5 C, Wright Valley −19.8 C and Victoria Valley −26.8 C.